POLA-LCS/LAF/readme.md

 ### Flags

 Flags are options that can be used to customize the behaviour of the LAF file.
-This flags goes before end of the header and after framerate.
+This flags goes before end of header and after framerate value.

+This flags are the default ones and can be changed by providing command line arguments (See `laf.exe --help`).

-- `F`: when reproducing a LAF the console switches into fullscreen.
+- `F`: Sets the window console to fullscreen (maybe fails if using a special terminal).
-- `R`: the LAF will repeat backwards after last frame.
+- `R`: Repeats backwards after last frame.
+- `S`: Stops when reached the end.

 ## Examples